entekadesign/kobold-alarm-clock-card/README.md

 - **Multi-alarm clock**
     - Set a schedule of alarm times, one for each day of the week
     - Set an additional, unscheduled alarm time easily while scheduled alarm remains enabled
-- **Integration with Home Assistant**
+- **Integration with HA**
     - Set one or more HA entities to be triggered by alarm
-    - Set one or more additional HA entities to activate X minutes before or after alarm
+    - Set one or more additional HA entities to activate *X* minutes before or after alarm
     - Add other HA cards to be displayed or hidden with a tap
 - **Customize appearance and function**
     - Set 12-hour or 24-hour time display format